Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

-The fact that the boundary of the Milnor fiber is plumbed was announced by F. Michel and A. Pichon in \cite{MP,MPerrata}, and examples were provided in \cite{MP,MPW} obtaining certain lens spaces and Seifert manifolds.
-The present work however uses a completely new different line of arguments to prove the existence of the plumbing representation.
-In addition, it is also completely new in the respect that we find the plumbing graph for arbitrary germs (even for which ad hoc methods are not available), and it points out for the first time in the literature that for these boundary manifolds one needs to use `extended', general plumbing graphs --- where the edges might have negative weights as well.
-Such graphs were not used in complex algebraic geometry before.
+However, the present work uses a different and novel strategy compared with the existing literature of non--isolated singularities.
+Moreover, it provides the plumbing graph for arbitrary germs (even for which ad hoc methods are not available), and it points out for the first time in the literature that for these boundary manifolds one needs to use `extended', general plumbing graphs --- where the edges might have negative weights as well.
+Such graphs were not used at all in complex algebraic geometry before.
 The sign decorations of edges are irrelevant for trees, but are crucial in the presence of cycles in the plumbing graph, as it is shown in many examples in this work.

+The reason for the appearance of the negative edges is the following: certain parts of the graph behave as `usual graphs of complex algebraic geometry' but with opposite orientation.
+This fact is the outcome of the {\em real analytic} origin of the plumbing representation, see the next subsection \ref{1.3}.\\

 \item Recall that for any germ $g:(\bfc^3,0)\to (\bfc,0)$ such that the pair $(f,g)$ forms an ICIS (isolated complete intersection singularity), by a result of Caubel \cite{CC}, $g$ determines an open book decomposition on $\partial F$ (similarly as the classical Milnor fibration is cut out by the argument of $g$).
-Our method, for any such $g$, codifies (the `multiplicity system' of) this open book decomposition in the plumbing graph (for definitions, see (\ref{Openbooks})).
+For any such $g$, our method determines, as an additional decoration in the plumbing graph, the `multiplicity system' of this open book decomposition too (for definitions, see \ref{Openbooks}).\\ \ix{Caubel} \ix{open book decomposition}